wrrrrn/undertheinfluence/docs/importing-data.md

 # Importing Data

 Data is imported with the following Django management commands found in `datafetch/management/commands`.
-These imports fetch, parse and import data into the system.
+Each command __fetches__, __parses__ and __imports data__ into the system.

-The imports currently implemented are:
+Management commands have been implemented for the following data sources:

 ## MySociety ParlParse